 Myopia, more commonly known as nearsightedness, is a refractive error that affects millions of adults and children worldwide.
 This condition occurs when a person’s eyeball is too long, or the cornea or lens has an irregular shape.
 A myopic eye focuses the image at the front of the retina, as opposed to directly on the retina. it is often hereditary, especially if both parents are nearsighted.

 Recent studies show that the more time spent outdoors can slow the onset or progression of myopia for reasons explained below.
 These findings are significant, as myopia can seriously impact eye health if left untreated.
-At Myopia Management Center At Professional Vision Care, we’re here to answer any questions you may have and ensure that your child’s myopia is under control.
+At Myopia Management Clinic At Professional Vision Care, we’re here to answer any questions you may have and ensure that your child’s myopia is under control.

 How Does Spending Time Outdoors Benefit Myopia?